-Somehow we all blinked and it's almost the end of October.
-How that actually happened is beyond me but either way, the end of 2016 is looming.
-It's, therefore, time for the guilt, shame and panic to set in as we realise all those goals we never did get around to accomplishing (I'm looking at you - learning French, mastering photography or journaling daily).
+Somehow we all blinked and it's almost October.
+How that actually happened is beyond me but either way, the end of 2017 is looming.
+It is, therefore, time for the guilt, shame and panic to set in as we realize all those goals we never did get around to accomplishing (I'm looking at you - learning French, mastering photography or journaling daily).

 It's the same for those lofty business goals we proudly boasted about.
 Yet here's the thing that I've found to be the #1 mistake that new business owners make, again and again.
 They get caught up in the excitement, in the adrenaline and they dive straight in.
 They're building websites, designing business cards, agonising over colour palettes, Instagram names and downloading every social media app under the sun.